-- to elect directors of the Company for the ensuing year; - to appoint Davidson & Company LLP as the auditors of the Company and to authorize the directors to fix the auditors' remuneration; and - to approve a new stock option plan.
+- to elect directors of the Company for the ensuing year; and - to appoint Davidson & Company LLP as the auditors of the Company and to authorize the directors to fix the auditors' remuneration.

 Q. What if amendments are made to these matters or if other matters are brought before the meeting?